VibrantStarling/Code-used-to-extract-bacterial-genomes-from-invertebrate-genomes/README.md

 # Code-used-to-extract-bacterial-genomes-from-invertebrate-genomes
 Here you'll find all the commands used to construct genomes from short read archive sequences in the paper (tba).

-**This is not meant to be One smoothly functioning piece of code as it is a mish mash of several .sh files, R code, python, and straight up console commands.
-You have been warned.**
+*Most files here are not meant to be one smoothly functioning piece of code as they are a mish mash of several .sh files, R code, python, and straight up console commands that were used across several environments on a remote server.
+Do not be suprised if you need to work through them line by line to make them work.
+This may be fixed in the future, but no promises*

+***You have been warned.***

+# What's in each file?
+* `assembly-and-checkm.sh`  - This file contains the commands used to assemble, map, bin, and quality check resulting metagenomicly assembled genomes

+* `refine-bins.sh` - code used to grab contigs between 1000-2500 base, identifiy them, clean them, join them with a copy of the original bacteria bin, and then quality check them.

+* `sra-dowload.pl` - pre-written perl script for mass downloading sequences by SRA number from the European Nucleotide Archive that is used within `assembly-checkm.sh` .
+This one should run smoothly out of the box because it was written to.

+* `pangenomics-and-phylogenomics.sh` - all code used to construct and analyse the genomes.
+Includes instrctions for: pangenome construction, phylogenetic analysis, network construction and metabolic prediction.

+* `pheatmap-R-script.R` - R code used to make the metabolic heatmaps from metabolic predictions

 # Languages and Tools Used